The Evolution of Natural Gas Price Review Arbitrations

 The third wave of price reviews

 The Title Transfer Facility (TTF) in the Netherlands became the most liquid continental European hub during this period.
 By 2009, traded volumes at the TTF had grown to the extent that the TTF was regarded as an open and liquid gas trading hub.
-Since 2012, the price formation mechanism for many gas contracts in the Netherlands and elsewhere has been the TTF price.
+Since 2012, the price formation mechanism for many gas contracts throughout Europe has been the TTF price.

-Many buyers in this third wave of price reviews therefore asked for the proxy of oil products in the formulas to be replaced by gas hub indexation.
-It is a matter of public record that suppliers such as the Norwegian producer Statoil and Gazprom have increasingly agreed to include gas hub indexation or reflect gas hub price levels in their supply contracts.
-Indeed, the two largest supply contracts into Europe – which are contracts that Eni and E-On have with Gazprom – were revised to include gas hub indexation (it is public information that the Eni contract is now 100 per cent hub-indexed).
-Further, 100 per cent of Statoil’s contracts to north-west Europe have some level of hub indexation.
+Many buyers in this third wave of price reviews, therefore, asked for the proxy of oil products in the formulas to be replaced by gas hub indexation.
+It is a matter of public record that suppliers such as Equinor (Norway) and Gazprom (Russia) have increasingly agreed to include gas hub indexation or reflect gas hub price levels in their supply contracts.
+The two largest supply contracts into Europe – which are contracts that Eni and E-On have with Gazprom – were revised to include gas hub indexation (it is public information that the Eni contract is now 100 per cent hub-indexed).
+Further, nearly all of Equinor’s contracts to north-west Europe have some level of hub indexation.

-The result of this third wave of price reviews was that, in many cases, parties and tribunals either partially or entirely replaced oil indexation with hub indexation in the pricing formulas.
-Most western European gas contracts are now partially or entirely hub-indexed.
+The result of this third wave of price reviews was that, in many cases, parties and tribunals either partially or entirely replaced oil indexation with hub indexation in pricing formulas.
+Most Western European gas contracts are now partially or entirely hub-indexed.